jacob-hougaard/node-red-workshop/readme.md

 ## Node-red overview.

-To avoid later confusions, the image below will give a quick overview on naviagting in node red. take carefull note on the location of the **debug view**, since it will be referenced later.
+To avoid later confusions, the image below will give a quick overview on navigating in node red. take carefull note on the location of the **debug view**, since it will be referenced later.

 ![node-red-overview](./assets/node-red-overview.png)